 I studied psychology and graduated with a master’s degree in business administration.
 When I started my career, I looked for an organisation that would enable me to apply my passion for people and business, and also offer future leadership opportunities.
 Randstad, a global leader in the HR industry, offered me an opportunity in their fast track management programme.
 This programme supported me to grow rapidly as a professional and step into an operational leadership role in the Netherlands.

-Late in 2015, Randstad gave me the opportunity to continue my journey with them in Australia, and since then I have acted in a variety of exciting (leadership) roles.
-At the moment I am, as a general manager, responsible for operational excellence across our key client accounts.
-This role was newly created after I returned from parental leave.
-The combination of professional growth, support and flexibility the company has offered me since I joined, are definitely the reasons I still love working for Randstad.
+Late in 2015, Randstad gave me the opportunity to continue my journey with them in Australia, and I acted in a variety of exciting (leadership) roles including a newly created general manager role after I returned from parental leave in 2018.

 Tell us more about your experience returning to work.